proofgeist/fmdapi/README.md

 No. Those packages are only required if you want to use the automatic type generation feature.
 The pure DataAPI client installs all its neccesary dependencies automatically.
 If you want to generate types directly instead of Zod objects, set the `useZod` flag to `false` in the `generateSchemas` function.

 ### Why are number fields typed as a `string | number`?
 FileMaker will return numbers as strings if the field is empty.
-This ensures you can properly account for this in your frontend code.
+This ensures you properly account for this in your frontend code.

 ### How does the code generation handle Value Lists?
 Values lists are exported as their own types within the schema file, but they are not enforced within the schema by default because the actual data in the field may not be fully validated.